Updated entry requirements effective 2 April 2022

-- Condoms manufactured by MONKOK LATIX of South Korea.
+- Condoms are manufactured by MONKOK LATIX of South Korea.

 - Shaving brushes made in or exported from Japan.

-- All publications, articles or other matter associated with black magic, secret magic obeah, witchcraft or other magical arts and occultism.
+- All publications, articles, or other matters associated with black magic, secret magic obeah, witchcraft, or other magical arts and occultism.

 - Goods the importation of which is prohibited by any other enactment of the State.

-- Narcotic drugs and psychotropic substances except under license of the Chief Medical officer.
+- Narcotic drugs and psychotropic substances except under the license of the Chief Medical officer.

 - Ginger and dry coconuts except under license from the Ministry of Agriculture.

-- Rare or threatened species of animals or plants, their products and derivatives except such goods which are accompanied by the appropriate permits issued by the CITES authorities.
+- Rare or threatened species of animals or plants, their products, and derivatives except for such goods which are accompanied by the appropriate permits issued by the CITES authorities.